sholguinc/aws-node-serverless/README.md

 <!--
-title: 'AWS Simple HTTP Endpoint example in NodeJS'
+title: 'AWS HTTP Endpoint example in NodeJS'
-description: 'This template demonstrates how to make a simple HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.'
+description: 'This template shows an HTTP API with Node.js running on AWS Lambda and API Gateway using the Serverless Framework.'
 layout: Doc
 framework: v3
 platform: AWS